pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) contabilizar.

-Item.
 24. No texto, track significa

 Our Premium Finance Software allows you to track a note from its barest beginnings to the end.